Skip to main content

 The 2018 research report Exploring Strategies to Improve Health and Equity in Rural Communities from the NORC Walsh Center for Rural Health Analysis notes that relationships between individuals and institutions across economic and service sectors contribute to rural community resilience.
 These relationships can strengthen communities that face challenges related to community well-being, access to services, and economic development.
 Community-driven partnerships also impact the health status of rural communities, as they contribute to improvements in physical infrastructure such as drinking water and wastewater facilities and investments in public parks.
 They also generate support for local healthcare facilities.

-As the NORC Walsh Center report notes, a number of studies, articles, and mainstream depictions of rural America focus on problems, needs, or deficiency in resources, talent, industry, and health.
+As the NORC Walsh Center report notes, a number of studies, articles, and mainstream depictions of rural America focus on problems, needs, or deficiencies in resources, talent, industry, and health.
 While these are significant issues that affect resilience and deserve attention, solely concentrating on problems and needs creates a narrative that does not inspire growth.
 According to the authors of the report, “While it is important to acknowledge and address these inequities and their root causes, it is essential to understand and leverage the strengths and assets of rural places that serve as protective factors and could fundamentally improve health and equity.”
-The report emphasizes that the strong relationships that shape rural communities are among their most valuable assets, also noting that many rural areas possess significant natural, cultural, and historical assets that can contribute to economic partnerships and resilience.
+The report emphasizes that the strong relationships that shape rural communities are among their most valuable assets, also noting that many rural areas possess significant natural, cultural, and historical features that can contribute to economic partnerships and resilience.

 For an example of a region-specific overview of rural economic resilience, see the Appalachian Regional Commission's 2019 report Strengthening Economic Resilience in Appalachia, which includes a series of best practices for rural community development and case studies.